 Our children’s book haul from Big Bad Wolf, Manila

 When the Big Bad Wolf Book Sale came to Manila last February, we specifically went for the children’s books.
-Normally I would check out the Christian literature section or maybe business/self-help books, but there weren’t a lot of those at the Big Bad Wolf.
+Normally I would check out the Christian literature section or maybe business/self-help books, but there wasn’t a lot of those at the Big Bad Wolf.
 What they do have PLENTY of are children’s books!
 (YAS!)

 We spent not more than 5,000 Php for everything.
 Not bad at all!
 I mean, if you see other people’s hauls, ours is very conservative in comparison! :D

 Disclosure: Some of these links are affiliate links, read my full disclosure policy here.

 We got a few bible-based titles— My First Bible Words by Sarah Vince (this is a good supplement to children’s Bible as it shows illustrations of individual names and elements of popular bible stories); The Plans I Have for You by Amy Parker, and God is Watching Over You by P.J.
 Lyons.